keithasaurus/koda-validate/README.md

             return Err(["expected a float"])
 ```

-`Predicate`s allow us to validate on known types of values.
+`Predicate`s allow us to validate the _value_ of a known type.
 This is how you might write and use a `Predicate`
 for approximate `float` equality:

 ```python